Antinormanist/Antinormanist/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on c++ pomodoro timer
+- 🔭 I’m currently working on some stuff
 - 🌱 I’m currently learning C++ and algorithms
 - 🤔 I’m looking for help with jobless
 - 📫 How to reach me: antinormanisto@gmail.com